 Fuller remained in New Orleans for two years after the war, then moved back to New England.
 Living in Roxbury, MA, he was elected for two terms as a Representative and one term as a Senator to the Massachusetts state house.
 Click here for Fuller's bio in Luther Townsend's History of the Sixteenth Regiment.

-Charles W. Pickering: Captain Pickering was a New Hampshire native whose naval career started when he was only 7 years old.
+There was another, even more famous Charles W. Pickering from NH, who was NOT the honoree of the 1896, 20th NHVA reunion.
+This namesake, Captain Charles Whipple Pickering, was a Portsmouth, New Hampshire native, whose naval career started when he was only 7 years old.
 His career spanned nearly five decades, from 1822-1867.
 During the Civil War, he was a Captain of the North Atlantic Blockading Squadron.
 He was the first Captain of the USS Kearsarge*.
 Pickering's greatest claim to fame was as commander of the USS Housatonic, which was blown up off Charleston on the night of February 17, 1865, by a torpedo fired from the Confederate submarine H.L.
 Hunley**.
 This was one of the most famous incidents in Naval history, as it was the first time a submarine had successfully sank another ship.
 As the Hunley attacked, Pickering appeared on deck and fired buckshot from a double-barreled shotgun at the sub.
 “I thought of going forward myself to get clear of the torpedo,” he reported, “but, reflecting that my proper station was aft, I remained there, and was blown into the air the next instant from where I stood on the port side abreast of the mizzenmast.”
 Surviving the Housatonic's sinking, Pickering subsequently took command of the Vanderbilt, and participated in the capture of Fort Fisher.

 *Under command of its second Captain, John Winslow, the Kearsarge battled and sank the Confederate commerce raider CSS Alabama off the French coast on June 19, 1864.
 Launched from Liverpool on July 29, 1862, the Alabama was aided by auxiliary steam power, which gave her a huge advantage in speed and manueverability over solely sail-driven ships.
 For nearly two years the Alabama rampaged throughout the Atlantic, capturing, burning or sinking nearly seventy Union merchant marine vessels, who, hopelessly outmatched by the Alabama, usually gave up without a fight.
 The Alabama finally met her match in the Kearsarge, which not only had steam power, but an equally powerful set of armaments.

-**The Hunley and its crew did not survive the engagement with the Housatonic, sinking on the way back to base .
-The sub was found at the bottom, just outside of Charleston Harbor, in 1995.
-It was raised in 2000, and currently is undergoing conservation and preservation.
+**The Hunley, its Captain, Lieutenant George E. Dixon, and its crew of seven men did not survive the engagement with the Housatonic, sinking on the way back to base.
+The sub was found at the bottom, just outside of Charleston Harbor, in 1995, and was raised in 2000.
+The captain and crew were identified and buried with full military honors on April 17, 2004.
+The Hunley continues to undergo conservation and preservation for eventual display in a museum.
+The mystery of its sinking remains, with many theories offered, but none proven.

-Alvah S. Libbey: Captain, Company G of the First NH Heavy Artillery.
+Alvah S. Libbey (26th reunion): Captain, Company G of the First NH Heavy Artillery.
 Later an important Wolfeboro official.
 His portrait can be seen here.

 However, Linehan's greater claim to fame was as an author.
 He became an authority on the early history of the Irish in New England and wrote many articles, as well as a book on the subject.
 (At age 9, Linehan had immigrated to the US from County Cork in Ireland.)
 During the 1890's he was the State Insurance Commissioner of NH.
 Linehan was active in veteran's affairs; he was a G.A.R. commander, a director of the Gettsyburg Battlefield Memorial Associaiton, and he was President of the NHVA from 1885-1886.

-George H. Perkins: Had a long and distinguished naval career.
+George H. Perkins (31st reunion): Had a long and distinguished naval career.
 During the Civil War, as commander of the monitor Chickasaw, "...his aggressive and effective conduct during the August 1864 Battle of Mobile Bay was a major factor in the capture of the iron clad Tennessee."
 (Wikipedia entry-click here for more info.)

-Natt Shackford: Captain in Company E of the 12th.
+Natt Shackford (45th reunion): Captain in Company E of the 12th.
 Shackford was a resident of the Weirs, and was a long-time Secretary of the NHVA.
-In his History of the 12th Regiment, Asa W. Bartlett said of Shackford, "Although he went through (or until cut down) every battle of importance the regiment was engaged in, except the Siege of Petersburg, and was seven times wounded, and twice killed ( ! ), yet he is still among the liveliest of the living, standing as erect as ever..."
+In his History of the 12th Regiment, Asa W. Bartlett said of Shackford, "Although he went through (or until cut down) every battle of importance the regiment was engaged in, except the Siege of Petersburg, and was seven times wounded, and twice killed ( ! ), yet he is still among the liveliest of the living, standing as erect as ever...".

-Lewis W. Aldrich: Corporal, 9th Regiment, Company I; wounded in the Battle of South Mountain, near Frederick, Maryland.
+Lewis W. Aldrich (47th reunion): Corporal, 9th Regiment, Company I; wounded in the Battle of South Mountain, near Frederick, Maryland.

 Bibilographical Listing of NH Infantry Regiment Histories